Daferia/walk-haven-scroll/README.md

   - This section includes: Our Mission, Park Location and Hours
   - Image of a family bathing the beloved pet
   - Our Story
-  - Volunteers Infomration
+  - Volunteers Information
   - Hours

 ### Contact Section

 + Simple and well styled form for General Enquiries, Volunteering and Complaints

++ added a video to the end on the contact section as i found that it added a good send off to mark the end of the contact section.

 ### Footer

-+ The footer will contain the links to all my social media.
++ The footer contains the links to all my social media.

 ## Future Features

-+ I plan to continue to add more features as I learn new technologies through out the course.
++ I plan to continue to add more features as I learn new technologies throughout the course.
 + I plan to add a Google Maps API so that the End user can easily navigate to the park at a click of a button.
-+ add form Modal in place os the embed form currently on the site.
++ add form Modal in place of the embed form currently on the site.

 \
 &nbsp;